Tegan Nox: Independent circuit (2024–present)

+All Elite Wrestling (2025)

+Newell, alongside Miranda Alize, made her All Elite Wrestling (AEW) debut, during the 25 October 2025 episode of Collision, interrupting TayJay (Anna Jay and Tay Melo) during their backstage interview.
+Their in-ring debut took place on 1 November edition of the show, where they were defeated by Megan Bayne and Marina Shafir in a match lasting under three minutes.

+On 8 November, it was reported by Mike Johnson of PWInsider that Newell and Alize refused to perform in a scheduled match on that day's taping of Collision and walked out.
+According to the report, the duo were booked to lose to TayJay, but Newell and Alize allegedly objected to the booking, stating they did not want to take another loss after losing their debut match the prior week and left the venue an hour before the match was scheduled to start.
+On a livestream on 9 November, Newell and Alize denied that they refused to lose to TayJay and that their frustration was that the match was only going to be three minutes.

 Professional wrestling style and persona

-Newell has stated her ring name "Tegan Nox" is a tribute to both her Welsh heritage and being a fan of the Harry Potter franchise.
+Newell has stated her former ring name "Tegan Nox" is a tribute to both her Welsh heritage and being a fan of the Harry Potter franchise.
 This also relates to her nickname: "The Girl with the Shiniest Wizard" – as she uses a step-up knee strike, commonly referred to as a shining wizard, as her finishing move.
 She has dubbed herself NXT's resident "Lady Kane"; a moniker that she gave herself in honor of her favorite WWE Superstar, Kane, as well as adopting his chokeslam finisher.

 Other media

-Newell made her video game debut as a playable character in WWE 2K22.
+Newell (as Tegan Nox) is a playable character in WWE 2K22, WWE 2K24, and WWE 2K25.

 Personal life

-Talking on WWE's online show The Bump, Newell confirmed she is bisexual.
-Newell said, "For me, it's always been, like, not about gender.
-If someone makes me laugh and they make me feel good and they're nice people, I'm all for that.
-It doesn't matter if they're man, woman, it doesn't matter to me."
+Newell is bisexual and has cited Captain Marvel as her inspiration for coming out.
+She is in a relationship with American fellow wrestler Miranda Alize, with whom she performs in a tag team.